NREL/scikit-sundae/README.md

 1. **scikits-odes:** includes solvers from daepack, scipy, and SUNDIALS.
 The package only provides source distributions, so users must configure and compile SUNDIALS on their own; however, this gives users maximum flexibility to compile against SUNDIALS builds with their choice of precision, optional solvers, etc.
 2. **scikit-SUNDAE:** only includes SUNDIALS solvers.
 Provides sparse solvers, more flexible events function capabilities (e.g., direction detection and terminal flags), and scipy-like output not available in scikits-odes.
 Both binary and source distributions are available; however, we prioritize compatibility with SUNDIALS releases on conda-forge over general user-compiled builds.

 Our binary distributions include pre-compiled dynamic SUNDIALS libraries that also reference libraries like SuperLU_MT, OpenBLAS, and LAPACK.
 These are self-contained and will not affect other, existing installations you may already have.
 To be in compliance with each library's distribution requirements, all scikit-SUNDAE distributions include a summary of all licenses (see the `LICENSES_bundled` file).
-Note that we only link against and distribute packages with BSD-3 license.
-Some solvers and options, like KLU, have LGPL licenses and therefore will not be compatible to implement/distribute.
+Note that we only link against and distribute packages with a BSD-3 license.
+Some solvers and options, like KLU, have LGPL licenses and therefore are not be compatible to implement nor distribute.

 ## Contributing
 If you'd like to contribute to this package, please look through the existing [issues](https://github.com/NREL/scikit-sundae/issues).
 If the bug you've caught or the feature you'd like to add isn't already reported, please submit a new issue.
 You should also read through the [developer guidelines](https://scikit-sundae.readthedocs.io/en/latest/development/) if you plan to work on the issue yourself.